tweag/nickel/tests/README.md

 This directory has three subdirectories, each containing a different kind of test.
 Each directory contains a `main` module implementing a test runner for that particular type of test.
-The tests themselves are then written as Nickel sources files, annotated with toml headers which describe the expected behaviour of the program.
+The tests themselves are then written as Nickel source files, annotated with toml headers which describe the expected behaviour of the program.

 - `integration` contains general purpose integration tests,